benkenawell/turbo-stream-test/README.md

 # Turbo Stream + Express Demo

-This repo is an absolute minimum example of what it takes to load a turbo stream.
+This repo is an absolute minimum example of what it takes to load a [Turbo Stream](https://turbo.hotwired.dev/handbook/streams).

 ## Download and install